Matt-Audu/Automating-Microservice-Deployment/README.md

 - Edit domain name and subdomains for the various services to your own

 ### Deploy infrastructure
-- Remove comment from Ansible block in Main.tf
+- Remove comment from Ansiblerblock in Terraform/main.tf
 - Run terraform init
 - Run terraform apply -auto-approve